LGerlinger/Particle_sim2/README.md

 Anyway, I have done another particle simulator 2 years ago.
 But with time I realised I may have done some mistakes back then and intend to correct them.
 So this is kind of a revenge on this previous project and I hope to make a truly improved version with what I have learned.
 This should include :
-- Better file organisation
+- Better file organisation - ✅
-- Multi-threading of the simulation
+- Multi-threading of the simulation - ✅
-- A thread for displaying and event handling
+- A thread for displaying and event handling - ✅
-- Use of shaders
+- Use of shaders - ✅
-- Better interactivity
+- Better interactivity - ✅
-- Not being a mess (no garantee)
+- Not being a mess (no garantee) - :shipit:

 ## Maps & simulation parameters
 **You can now change simualtion and world parameters without looking at the code :**
-The simultation uses a world and parameters that can be loaded from files.
+The simultation and its world use parameters that can be loaded from files.
 Those files are written in text according to a simple format, so anyone can easily write and change them.
 The file saves/loading_orders.sli describes if files should be loaded and which ones.
 If no file is loaded, the simulation will use the default parameters and world written in the code itself.